Leslie Huscher, M.A. - Director

 Jennifer serves as the educational psychologist for Big Spring’s clinics and schools.
 She runs counseling and social skills groups during and after school.
 Jennifer serves as the director and one of the supervisors of Big Springs ABA program.
 She has created an innovative program that combines the principles of educational therapy and Applied Behavioral Analysis in order to help cultivate students with behavioral problems into successful learners.
 Jennifer also runs parenting in-services on a variety of topics for parents of children with disabilities (i.e. dyslexia, Autism, dyscalculia, etc.).

 Jennifer earned her Bachelor’s degree in psychology from Concordia University Irvine and her Master’s degree in Educational Psychology from Azusa Pacific University.
-She lives in Temecula with her husband and two sons.
+She lives in Temecula with her husband, daughter, and two sons.

-Dindy serves as the speech and language therapist for the Big Springs clinic and the Big Springs School Riverside campus.
+Dindy serves as the speech and language therapist for the Big Springs Riverside.
 She specializes in diagnosing and providing therapy for children with language and academic difficulties like dyslexia, dyscalculia, and dysgraphia.
-She also is the lead teacher in the BSS/Riverside K through 8th grade classroom, which primarily focuses on students with language learning disabilities.

 Dindy has over 40 years experience working as a speech and language therapist and teaching children and adults with learning difficulties.
 She has taught classes at UCR extension in the educational therapy certificate program, at Crafton Hills College in the speech/language pathology assistant program and has been a guest lecturer for various organizations speaking about language and learning disabilities.